 Pitt Networking Day

-The Pitt Alumni Association's annual National Networking Day event(s) represent a great opportunity to get new Pitt graduates, and all alumni, engaged in our alumni groups and foster new personal and professional connections within the Pitt community.
+The Pitt Alumni Association's annual Pitt Networking Day event(s) represent a great opportunity to get new Pitt graduates, and all alumni, engaged in our alumni groups and foster new personal and professional connections within the Pitt community.
 Each year, this event continues to grow across the country and beyond.
 We invite you to become involved and meet other alumns and encourage them to attend these event.

-View our National Networking Day photo galleries here.
+View our Pitt Networking Day photo galleries here.

 Lantern Night is the oldest University of Pittsburgh tradition.
 During this special evening, Pitt alumnae pass on the "Light of Learning" to Pitt's newest students in an elegant ceremony at Heinz Memorial Chapel in August before the start of the fall semester.
 Each of the participating woman receives a lantern that is lit by one of the Pitt alumnae symbolizing the “light of learning”.

 The Pitt Alumni Association cosponsors Graduation Central with the Book Center and the Office of Special Events.
 This annual event is held in April and is a one-stop shop for commencement information, graduation regalia, class rings, diploma cases, and much more.

 Dinner with 12 Panthers

 Dinner with 12 Panthers or “DW12” as it is affectionately called, is offered to current Pitt students giving them the chance to enjoy a meal and intriguing conversation with Pitt’s outstanding alumni.
 The basic premise of the dinners is simple: Pitt alumni volunteer their time to host a meal, whether at their nearby home or a nearby restaurant, for up to 12 students.
 Viewthe 2013 photo gallery here.

 The Cathedral Ball is an annual semi-formal event sponsored by the Pitt Alumni Association for Student Alumni Association members.
 Held in early December, it provides an opportunity for the SAA members to dress up and enjoy an evening of dining and dancing.